ap

 Colorado signed Brett Kulak and Brent Burns to new contracts Friday, ensuring that the Avalanche’s top six defensemen from last season are now under contract.
 Kulak’s contract is a five-year deal with a $4.5 million cap hit, a source confirmed.

-Burns signed a one-year deal with a base salary of $850,000, but with bonuses the deal could be worth about $3 million.
-This is similar to his contract from last season, which carried a $1 million base and including $4 million in potential bonuses.
+Burns signed a one-year deal with a base salary of $850,000, but with bonuses, the deal could be worth about $3 million.
+This is similar to his contract from last season, which featured a $1 million base salary and $4 million in potential bonuses.

 The Avs have traded away Valeri Nichushkin, Ross Colton and the rights to restricted free agent Jack Drury in the past 10 days, which freed up the cap space necessary to sign Kulak.